bitpay/wallet/backupRecovery.md

  * Wallet Backup (WB): Exported data from Copay, containing an AES encrypted JSON with many wallet parameters (like extended private key, wallet name, extended public keys of copayers, etc. See #export-format).
 This data can be created from Copay v1.2+ (Settings -> Export) and it was the default backup format on previous Copay versions.
 WB can be a file (standard format for Copay desktop versions) or a text (standard for Copay mobile versions).

 ### Backup recovery cases
- * Case 1: Loss of device holding the wallet
+ * Case 1: Lost of device holding the wallet
  * Case 2: Change to a new Bitcore Wallet Service (BWS)
  * Case 3: Lost device + new Bitcore Wallet Service